Subscribe to Our Newsletter

 1. Run first, think later

 Being caught in the middle of an actual riot is not like watching a parade; there's a high chance for you to get hurt by the angry mob, even if you have nothing to do with it and just happen to be driving by in your car.
-If the rioters start to come towards your direction and you feel threatened, leave your car and belongings immediately and get away from the commotion as fast as you can.
+If the rioters start to come in your direction and you feel threatened, leave your car and belongings immediately and get away from the commotion as fast as you can.

 Your safety is more important than your car, so don't hesitate to leave it and run to a safer area when you feel threatened.
 When you're a safe distance away, try to get help by calling the authorities (if you manage to take your phone with you) or go to the nearest public area for assistance.